 4. Improving SEO rank

-HTTPS has been announced as a ranking signal by Google in 2014, as part of their strategy to protect the privacy of consumers.
-Studies conducted soon after it became popular circa 2015 have found that HTTPS was correlated with higher search rankings on the search engine’s first page.
-Google has incentivised moving to HTTPS ever since and lately the measure of switching to HTTPS is more effective in terms of SEO.
+In 2014, Google announced HTTPS as a ranking signal as part of their strategy to protect consumer privacy.
+Studies conducted shortly after its popularity surged around 2015 discovered a correlation between HTTPS and higher search rankings on the first page of the search engine.
+Google has incentive moving to HTTPS ever since and lately the measure of switching to HTTPS is more effective in terms of SEO.

 5. Inspiring trust and confidence